sirutBuasai/db2-projects/dbms-buffer/src/README.md

   - To bring a block to the frame, I implemented a function `bringBlock()` that tries to read the file and copy the file content to memory in the frame content.
 If successful, return the frame number and -1 otherwise.
   - To search for a free frame, I implemented a function `searchFreeFrame()` that utilizes the class attribute `int[] bitmap` to see if any of the frames are free.
     - The `bitmap` array is an array of the same length with `Frame[] buffers`.
 Each index corresponds to each frame_num and the values are 0 if a frame is free and 1 if not free.
-  - `removableFrame()` interates through the buffer and check if any block is removable from the frame.
+  - `removableFrame()` iterates through the buffer and check if any block is removable from the frame.
 This function is called inside `searchFreeFrame()` in the case that there is not free frame available.
     - This function will return -1 if none if all the frames are full and all blocks are pinned.
     - This function also encapsulates the replacement policy of last evicted frame using the class attribute `int removeIdx`.
   - To write a modified content back to disk, I implemented a function `writeToBlock()` that try to overwrite the file with the new content using `FileWriter`.